I talk in this other blog post about how not knowing what to write is a kind of writer’s block that can grind your blogging to a halt.

 You’re not alone.
 Luckily, there’s an easy solution.
 It even helps your blog perform better by making it easier for readers to navigate your blog.
 Here’s how it works.

-Blog Template Structure
+Use a Blog Post Template

 The basic idea is that you adopt a handful of basic structures for your blog posts.